rainerpm/CSAssignmentChecker/README.md

 ### Overview

 The **CSAssignmentChecker.py** (aka **CSAC**) program verifies python or java assignments submitted by students. **CSAC** supports basic verification for Python programs and more advanced verification for JAVA programs.
 Student assignments are organized into assignment groups, each of which has a "scoreboard" file showing the results for each student.
-The program supports directly emailing a teacher comment to a student.  [video Demo](https://youtu.be/Nr0t-hp050Y)
+The program supports directly emailing a teacher comment to a student.  [demo video](https://youtu.be/Nr0t-hp050Y)

 ### Requirements
 The following programs are required to be installed on your computer (the programs in parenthesis are what I use, but can be replaced with something equivalent by updating the customize.py file).